jesstierney/BAYSPAR/ReadMe.md

 	- if two arguments, the first gives the number of draws, while the second is an indicator:\
 		0: (default) save only the 5th/50th/95th percentiles of the predictions. \
 		1: save the whole ensemble as well.

-NOTE: if there are a large number of spatial analogs, then the code can be slow as the prediction is performed the inputted number of times (default 1000) times for each spatial analog.
-Suggest an initial run with Nsamps set low (even to 10), to get a sense of the  number of analogs, and then a subsequent run with a reasonable value of Nsamps so as to end up with 10k or so total predictions.

 OUTPUT: